Your medical practice probably missed revenue this year that you could have collected. But how much have you been leaving on the table?

 We built a healthcare collections calculator to help you find out how much money you could have collected, instead of losing that revenue.
 Just enter some basic collections and A/R details, and we’ll let you know how much you may be leaving on the table.

 Of course, some non-payment is to be expected.
 But there are steps you can take to keep that number as low as possible.
 Two metrics that help you identify missing revenue that could have been yours: net collections and risky A/R.

 At Gentem, our net collections benchmark is 95%.
-If you are recuperating less than that, review your process to understand why.
+If you are recuperating less than that, let us help you review your process to understand why.

-You can use our calculator to compare your own percentages and see how that gap translates to a dollar amount.
+You can use our medical lost calculator to compare your own percentages and see how that gap translates to a dollar amount.
 A more streamlined collections process can help you get that number down.